foxhound87/mobx-react-form/docs/validation/plugins/ZOD/setup.md

 `colinhacks/zod` is not included in the package, so you have to install it manually.

-First of all install [colinhacks/zod](https://github.com/colinhacks/zod) to enable the `YUP` plugin.
+First of all install [colinhacks/zod](https://github.com/colinhacks/zod) to enable the `ZOD` plugin.

 ```bash
 npm install --save zod
 ```

 #### Define the ZOD schema

-Define a ZOD schema:

 ```javascript
 const $schema = z.object({